 Overview of Results: As rotational requirements increase in both turns, dancers generated more angular impulse (integral of moment applied over time) while maintaining linear impulse (integral of reaction force over time) generated during the turn initiation phases.
 Despite changes in reaction forces to increase angular impulse generation, each leg was coordinated such that the total linear impulse generated maintained alignment with the desired center of mass trajectory.
 Subject-specific strategies were used to increase angular impulse, including regulation of reaction force magnitude, direction, position vector length, and/or duration of moment applied.

-Subject-specific strategies identified encourage the use of customized feedback to an individual performer, given the performer's preferred solution spaces, rather than a "one-size-fits-all" approach to training interventions.
+Subject-specific strategies identified encourage the use of personalized feedback to an individual performer, given the performer's preferred solution spaces, rather than a "one-size-fits-all" approach to training interventions.

 Zaferiou, A.M., Flashner, H., Wilcox, R.R., McNitt-Gray, J.L.
 (2017).
 Lower Extremity Control during Turns Initiated With and Without Hip External Rotation, Journal of Biomechanics 52: 130-139. doi: 10.1016/j.jbiomech.2016.12.017

 Zaferiou, A.M., Wilcox, R.R., McNitt-Gray, J.L.
 (2016).
 Modification of Impulse Generation during Piqué Turns with Increased Rotational Demands, Human Movement Science 47: 220-230. doi:10.1016/j.humov.2016.03.012

 Zaferiou, A.M., Wilcox, R.R., McNitt-Gray, J.L.
 (2016).
 Modification of Impulse Generation during Pirouette Turns with Increased Rotational Demands, Journal of Applied Biomechanics 32(5):425-32. doi:10.1123/jab.2015-0314